 The route may be problematic at times but it is almost never boring.
 Soon after the wettest and worst is over, the trail starts winding through old growth forest.
 Hemlock, spruce and cedar fight for the light and surround hikers with impossibly bright shades of green.

-The final part of the journey to the lighthouse has another interesting link with history.
+The final part of the journey to the Cape Scott Lighthouse has another interesting link with history.
 Large wooden planks lead the way towards Cape Scott, providing a wide path through the forest.
 These are the remains of a military road, used to access a small radar station at Cape Scott.
-This was built in 1942 for the security of Canada during World War Two and remained in operation until 1945.
-Like the other boardwalks on the trail, the military road planks help to avoid some of the worst of the mud but they can also be treacherously slippery!

 Cape Scott is home to one of the last manned lighthouses in Canada.
 There are two lighthouse keepers who take turns to watch over this end-of-the-world spot.
 With such wild weather and little company, it remains a demanding job even today.